-- Reviving sod that is browning due to soil compaction- compact soil is typically too hard and results in poor drainage that causes water to flow away rather than soak into the soil.
-To revive sod that has turned brown due to soil that is too compact, use a screwdriver or a similar sharp object to open up holes into your soil that will allow for water to easily drain into the soil and into the roots.
+- Reviving sod browning due to soil compaction- compact soil is typically too hard and results in poor drainage that causes water to flow away rather than soak into the soil.
+To revive sod that has turned brown due to too compact soil, use a screwdriver or a similar sharp object to open up holes or aerate your soil, allowing water to drain into the soil and into the roots easily.

 - Reviving sod that is browning due to air pockets between the sod and the ground– lift up the parts of the sod that are browning and fill up the space/air pocket between it and the soil with compost or topsoil to establish contact with the soil.
 This will consequently create a pathway for nutrient absorption through the roots.

-- Reviving sod that is browning due to pest infestation- the best way to revive grass that’s under fungal/pest attack is to eliminate the insects/fungi.
+- Reviving sod browning due to pest infestation– the best way to revive grass under fungal/pest attack is to eliminate the insects/fungi.
 You can visit your local agricultural extension office for guidelines on the best pesticides and fungicides for grass insect pests and fungi.

 See Also: When to start walking on new sod?